Crawfish Festivals in Louisiana: Celebrating with Fun and Food

 The Original DownTown Lake Charles Crawfish Fest is scheduled to be held on March 28, 2020, at the Lake Charles Civic Center in downtown Lake Charles.
 The event promotes awareness of the crawfish season, the history of the crawfish, and how the seafood industry has benefited Louisiana in the past 200 years.

 Among the many events scheduled are the crawfish parade, crawfish pageant, carnival, art show and lots of great music!

 More information at Downtown Lake Charles Crawfish Festival website

-Annual World Championship Crawfish Etouffee Cook-off
+Annual World Championship Crawfish Etouffee Cook-off in Eunice

 Taste with your eyes, ears & dancing feet the flavors of your favorite headline bands, your favorite etouffee, beautiful arts & crafts.
 Free Admission, Free Parking, FreeMusic & Fun for the Entire Family!